bellflight/AVR-Docs/content/en/appendix/vmc/installing-vmc-software/_index.md

 ## Internet

-In order to install the AVR software, your Jetson needs to have an internet connection.
+To install the AVR software, your Jetson needs to have an internet connection.
 The easiest way by far is if you have ethernet available.
 If so, just plug an ethernet cable into your Jetson and you should be good to go.

 If you don't have ethernet, you can use a WiFi connection.
 First, you can list the available networks with: